 This post is sponsored by Omaha Steaks and rest assured all opinions are my own.

-When I was just a young girl, my father used to take us out for a dinner and without fail, I would always order a steak.
+When I was young, my father took us out for a dinner and I would always order steak.
 For some reason, I had the ability to plow through a steak like it was my job.
 My father would brag to the waitress about how much I would eat.
-Look, I don’t know that housing an entire slab of prime rib was something to be proud of at such a young age, but I’ve always had a fascination with large cuts of meat.
+I would eat a big piece of prime rib and it would make my Dad proud.
+I’ve always had a fascination with large cuts of meat.
 I looked at it as a challenge.
 I know I can’t eat this giant T-bone steak with bacon Alfredo hasselback potatoes by myself these days!

 Without fail, my side of choice when having steak is always a potato of some sort.
 Steak and potatoes, it is classic isn’t it?
 Sure, I realize it would be more nutritious to have a vegetable of some sort, but hey indulging is fun.